udanfacy22/openwrt/README.md

 ##

-An advanced user may require additional or specific package.
-(Toolchain, SDK, ...)
-For everything else than simple firmware download, try the wiki download page:
+An advanced user may require additional or specific packages (e.g. Toolchain, SDK, etc).
+For anything beyond simple firmware download, try the wiki download page:

 * [OpenWrt Wiki Download](https://openwrt.org/downloads)

 ## Development

-To build your own firmware you need a GNU/Linux, BSD or macOS system (case sensitive filesystem required).
-Cygwin is unsupported because of the lack of a case sensitive file system.
+To build your own firmware, you need a GNU/Linux, BSD or macOS system (case-sensitive filesystem required).
+Cygwin is unsupported because of the lack of a case-sensitive file system.

 ### Requirements

-You need the following tools to compile OpenWrt, the package names vary between distributions.
-A complete list with distribution specific packages is found in the [Build System Setup](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) documentation.
+You need the following tools to compile OpenWrt, but note that the package names vary between distributions.
+A complete list with distribution-specific packages is found in the [Build System Setup](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) documentation.